cvogt729/cvogt729/README.md

 - My name is Cameron Vogt (@cvogt729).
 - I have a bachelor's degree in mathematics with a minor in computer science from the University of Minnesota - Twin Cities.
-- I currently work for [Automatic Controls Equipment Systems, Inc.](https://automaticcontrols.net/) as a Java developer.
+- I currently work for [Automatic Controls Equipment Systems, Inc.](https://automaticcontrols.net/) as a software developer.
 - My work email is cvogt@automaticcontrols.net.
-- My personal email is cvogt729@gmail.com
+- My personal email is cvogt729@gmail.com.